kubernetes/community/contributors/guide/README.md

 *Example:* if you are filing a cni issue, you should choose SIG-networking.

 Follow the link in the SIG name column to reach each SIGs README.
 Most SIGs will have a set of GitHub Teams with tags that can be mentioned in a comment on issues and pull requests for higher visibility.
 If you are not sure about the correct SIG for an issue, you can try SIG-contributor-experience [here](/sig-contributor-experience#github-teams), or [ask in Slack](http://slack.k8s.io/).

-_Improvements needed_

-* Open pull requests with all applicable SIGs to not have duplicate information in their CONTRIBUTING.md and instead link here.
-Keep it light, keep it clean, have only one source of truth.

 ### File an Issue